hajnalmt/hajnalmt-blog/_posts/2022-03-15-kubernetes-sendgrid-service.md

 ### SSL Click tracking

-When we are speaking about SSL click tracking, we want to route the https links appropriately to the sendgrid server and than to us seemless.
+When we are speaking about SSL click tracking, we want to route the https links appropriately to the sendgrid server and than to us seemlessly.
+The than to us part is done by sendgrid itself, so we need to focus on the first one.
 The [documentation](https://docs.sendgrid.com/ui/analytics-and-reporting/click-tracking-ssl) says to use CDN to manage the certificates, which is intriguing at least, and you need to pay for these services.

-The other part is to setup a [custom ssl configuration](https://docs.sendgrid.com/ui/account-and-settings/custom-ssl-configurations), so I started to dive into it.
+The second paragraph says that the other way is to setup a [custom ssl configuration](https://docs.sendgrid.com/ui/account-and-settings/custom-ssl-configurations), so I started to dived into it.
-So far when you set up the linkbranding, you needed to route `urlxxxx.yourdoamin.com` to `sendgrid.net` as a CNAME domain entry.
+So far when you set up the linkbranding you have already created the domain routing, with the CNAME domain entry setting: `urlxxxx.yourdoamin.com` to `sendgrid.net`.

-Now the task is to prepate a prox which receives all the inbound traffic and forwards it to http://sendgrid.net or https://sendgrid.net, which means in Kubernetes terms, to setup an ingress with a backend service.
+This is the url you will need into the upcoming tutorial.
+The task itself is to prepare a proxy which receives all the inbound traffic and forwards it to http://sendgrid.net or https://sendgrid.net in our case, which means in Kubernetes terms, to setup an ingress with a backend service.

 ### Ingress and service

-We use an [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) with a cert-manager ClusterIssuer in our Kubernetes cluster, but first we need to have a service to route our traffic to.
+We use an [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) with a cert-manager ClusterIssuer in our Kubernetes cluster, and most of the time this will be your case too, but to create an ingress we need to have a service first which it can point to, so we are starting with that.
 This [stackoverflow post](https://stackoverflow.com/questions/64705450/redirecting-traffic-to-external-url) is really helpful to understand all of this.

-The Service just needs to forward traffik to an external DNS (sendgrid.net).
+The Service just needs to forward traffic to an external DNS (sendgrid.net).
 Kubernetes has a solution for it, we can define an [ExternalName](https://kubernetes.io/docs/concepts/services-networking/service/#externalname) type Service for this, which exactly does that.

 So the Service will look like this.